janlelis/unicode-display_width/README.md

 Please note that using overwrites disables some perfomance optimizations of this gem.

-### Emoji Options
+### Emoji Option

-The [RGI Emoji set](https://www.unicode.org/reports/tr51/#def_rgi_set) is automatically detected to adjust the width of the string.
-This can be disabled by passing the `emoji: false` argument:
+The gem detects Emoji and Emoji sequences and adjusts the width of the measured string.
+This can be disabled by passing `emoji: false` as an argument:

 ```ruby
 Unicode::DisplayWidth.of "🤾🏽‍♀️" # => 2
 Unicode::DisplayWidth.of "🤾🏽‍♀️", emoji: false # => 5
 ```

 Disabling Emoji support yields wrong results, as illustrated in the example above, but increases performance of display width calculation.

-You can configure the Emoji set to match for by passing a symbol as value:
+You can configure [the Emoji set to match for](https://www.unicode.org/reports/tr51/#def_rgi_set) by passing a symbol as value:

 ```ruby
 Unicode::DisplayWidth.of "🐻‍❄", emoji: :rgi_mqe # => 3